shogo54/scotland-yard-game/README.txt

 Read Me First

 How to play
- - run the ScotlandYardFrame.java (src-ScotlandYardFram-ScotlandYardFrame.java)
+ - run the Main.java (src/main/Main.java)

 Two ways to play
  - as default, it shows where MrX is so that you can know the game works well